Arne Sorenson (hotel executive): Career

-Sorenson started his career working with the Washington, D.C. based law firm Latham & Watkins, where he went on to become a partner, specializing in mergers and acquisitions.
+Sorenson started his career working with the Washington, D.C.–based law firm Latham & Watkins, where he went on to become a partner, specializing in mergers and acquisitions.
 One of his clients during this time included Marriott International.

 Sorenson joined Marriott International as an associate general counsel in 1996.
 He went on to become a senior vice president focusing on business development, as well as mergers and acquisitions.
 During this period, he handled the company's $1 billion acquisition of Renaissance Hotels.
 He later went on to become the chief financial officer, and then chief operating officer, before becoming the president and chief executive officer in 2012.
 Upon the retirement of Bill Marriott who remained as executive chairman, Sorenson became the third CEO in company history and the first executive outside of the Marriott family to lead the company.

 As CEO of Marriott, one of the key decisions that Sorenson was known for was the $13 billion acquisition of Starwood Hotel & Resorts Worldwide, Inc., which made the company the largest global hotel chain with over 30 hospitality brands including Sheraton, W Hotels, Ritz-Carlton, Westin, among others, and held more than 1.4 million rooms globally.
 The acquisition had the company beat a bid from Hyatt hotels, and a bid from a Chinese insurance company, Anbang Insurance.
 The acquisition enabled the company to emerge as a dominant global player in the hospitality business with a presence in over 70 countries, and allowing for more favorable economics with providers including the likes of Expedia.

-Some of the other moves introduced by Sorenson as the head of the company including diversifying the brand portfolio to cater to a younger audience, including teaming up with independent hotels that provided a distinct experience.
-He had also had the company entering into the home-rental marketplace spurred by advances by new entrants like Airbnb.
+Some of the other moves introduced by Sorenson as the head of the company included diversifying the brand portfolio to cater to a younger audience, including teaming up with independent hotels that provided a distinct experience.
+He also had the company entering into the home-rental marketplace spurred by advances by new entrants like Airbnb.
 Some of the challenges faced during his time included a security breach in 2018 that had compromised more than personal records including passport numbers, credit card details, and other personal information of over 300 million guests.
 As a leader during the COVID-19 pandemic, he had initiated staff furloughs and retrenchments.
 He had notably mentioned in a video, that was released publicly, that he would not be taking his salary during the period.

 Sorenson also served as a director of the boards of Microsoft Corporation and Walmart as well as a member of the Special Olympics board.
 He was also associated with the Brookings Institution as a trustee.